guaix-ucm/licaplot/README.md

 licaplot-filters --console classif filter --tag X -i csv/uvir_filters/SP750_QEdata.txt -l UV/IR 750
 ```

-The output of thhese commands are the ECSV files with the same data but additional metadata for further processing
+The output of these commands are the ECSV files with the same data but additional metadata for further processing
 We review the process:

 ```bash